kenlabs/metaverse-school/docs/resource/Building the Metaverse.md

 ---
-title: Resource
+title: Building the Metaverse
-description: Useful resources in Metaverse world
+description: Building the Metaverse
 ---
 ## Web3 ELI5: What is Web3?